asherbender/prunebib/README.rst

 ``prunebib`` was designed for finalising documents that reference large, general purpose BibTeX databases.
-For example, if multiple authors contribute to a BibTeX database, the details of the citations or BibTeX keys may change over time.
-This can cause the contents of bibliography to change over time.
-Even worse, the original LaTeX document may longer compile due to missing references or changed BibTeX keys.
-By using ``prunebib`` to prune and 'freeze' the BibTeX database, the published version of the LaTeX document will be independent from changes to the database.
+For example, if multiple authors contribute to a BibTeX database, this may cause the contents of a rendered bibliography to change over time.
+Even worse, the original LaTeX document may no longer compile due to missing references or changed BibTeX keys. ``prunebib`` allows the BibTeX database to be 'frozen' before distribution.
+The published version of the LaTeX document will be independent from changes to the original BibTeX database.
 The source code of the distributed BibTeX file will also only contain entries referenced in the published document.

 The process is demonstrated graphically below::